 Skewers aren’t just for street food.
-They’re a really quick and simple way to cook meat with little preparation.
+They’re a quick and simple way to cook meat with little preparation.
 Dice your meat selection in advance, stick them onto skewers, then into containers and into the fridge.
 This is also a great way to marinate meat if you choose.
 Come week day dinner time, you just take them out, and put them under the grill.
 A few turns and the meat part of your dinner is ready.
 Also works great as a vegetarian option with a selection of bell pepper, red onion, zucchini, eggplant, and cherry tomatoes.

-Find ways to make smaller portions of a larger dish.
+Make smaller portions of a larger dish.
 A quiche or frittata is a good example.
 You can make up a batch of egg mixture, divide it and add different vegetables or meats, cook it in muffin trays and then you’ve got a series of tasty lunches or snacks for the week.
 These are dishes you can fully cook in advance as they reheat well in the microwave, with little change in quality (so long as you don’t over-heat them).

 What about salads?
 Can you make them in advance?
 Well, yes you can, but there are some key pointers if you don’t want a soggy mess after a day in the fridge.
 You can make portions of salad in advance just the same as anything else.
-Firstly, you need a tall plastic container or a Mason jar.
+First, you need a tall plastic container or a Mason jar.
 Pour the mayo or dressing in first, follow this by sturdy vegetables like beetroot and bell pepper, nuts tomatoes, fruits and cheeses.
 The most delicate leafy vegetables go on top.
-You shouldn’t make a salad more than 2-3 days in advance.
+You shouldn’t make a salad over 2-3 days in advance.
 We’ll give an example recipe later in the book.

 What containers to look for?
-There are many types of containers that will be suitable — you will likely have some in your cupboard.
+There are many types of containers that will be suitable — you will probably have some in your cupboard.
 A variety of sizes will be good from small to medium.
 You are creating meal portions remember, so you won’t want a lot of large containers.
 They don’t have to be plastic: Mason jars work great for the meal prep of salads for example.

-Chances are you will be using the microwave to re-heat some items which have been pre-cooker or partially pre-cooker, so it’s really best to make sure ALL your containers are microwave safe, just in case.
+Chances are you will use the microwave to re-heat some items which have been pre-cooker or partially pre-cooker, so it’s really best to make sure ALL your containers are microwave safe, just in case.
 It’s easy to mix them up!
-Go microwave safe, and save yourself the time, headache and mess to clean up in the microwave.
+Go microwave safe, and save yourself the time, headache and a mess to clean up in the microwave.
 This is about saving time remember not creating more work!

 One good tip is to buy some good quality sets of containers which are similar proportions and will stack together easily in the refrigerator.
 Remember you’ll be storing each day’s prepped meals together in one place in the fridge, so what you don’t want is a bunch of odd sized containers which just won’t stack and fit easily together making the most use of the limited space you have in your fridge.
-You don’t need to rush out immediately and buy new ones in order to begin with meal prep, but you will probably find that the small investment will save time and headaches in the long run.
+You need not rush out immediately and buy new ones to begin with meal prep, but you will probably find that the small investment will save time and headaches in the long run.

 A note on storing meats: Always use storage containers with lids to store meat in the refrigerator.
 A rule of thumb is to store raw meat, (including poultry and seafood) on the bottom shelf of the refrigerator to avoid cross-contamination.
-Cooked meats can be stored on higher selves, but always put these in appropriate containers, not uncovered on plates.
+Cooked meats can be stored on higher shelves, but always put these in containers, not uncovered on plates.